Sousastep/SousaFX-docs/docs/content/mainstutter.rst

 Main Stutter Tremolo & Filters
 ==============================

-The "Stutter Tremolo & Filters" effect is available for three separate signal paths: Wobble Bass, Dry Solo, and Looper.
-All of the stutter and tremolo's subdivisions are attached to the binding's subdivisions.
+The "Stutter Tremolo & Filters" effect is available for three separate signal paths: Wobble Bass, Dryish Solo, and Looper.
+The stutter and tremolo's subdivisions are attached to the :ref:`binding's <Controller Bindings>` subdivisions.

 The following bindings affect both the Wobble Bass and Dry Solo's "Stutter Tremolo & Filters" effect: